Abutarek99/Ecommerce-web-app/README.md

 # Ecommerce Web App
   This is a simple Ecommerce web application built using Spring Boot, providing user authentication, product management, catalog management, shopping cart functionality, and order management.
-  In this project i user Java 8 features, particularly the Stream API and Optional class.
+  In this project i used Java 8 features, particularly the Stream API and Optional class.
 The stream API allowed me to perform operations on Collections, such as mapping and filtering, in a concise and efficient manner.
 The Optional class allowed me to handle null values more safely